Gear & Set-Up For Lonely Road 2023

 Many years ago, I purchased a set of Touratech Zega Pro panniers.
 These have been my trusty travel companions on my adventures since.
 The virtues of hard vs soft luggage are one of the most divisive discussions in the adventure motorcycle world.
 But as with many things, I think it comes down to preference (and my case, not wanting to shell out big money to replace my existing set-up).

 For trips, I use two Touratech Zega Pro 38L panniers.
 These are kitted out with Touratech Zega Pro Case Lid Bags and inner bags.
-I have two Touratech 3L Jerry Cans which are mounted on the back, bring my fuel capacity to 26 litres or about 570km range.
+I have two Touratech 3L Jerry Cans which are mounted on the back, bring my fuel capacity to 26 litres or about 570km range at conservative estimates (see more on real-world range below).

 I also bought a cheap-arse tool box off eBay which mounts on the inside of the Touratech pannier racks and is large enough for my main tools.
 Touratech make a metal version, which sells for around €167!
 The eBay version is plastic, but at £25 I have no complaints!

 Much of my early stuff was shot with a Sony A1E HDV pro camcorder, and later with ReplayXD bulletcams (before the company went bust).
-Today my videography setup comprises a GoPro Hero 11 Black, two older GoPro Hero 8 Blacks, and a Panasonic Lumix GH4 DSLR.
+Today my videography setup comprises two GoPro Hero 11 Black cameras, one older GoPro Hero 8 Black, and a Panasonic Lumix GH4 DSLR.
 Drone shots come courtesy of a DJI Mavic Air 2, and the whole lot is complimented by the very capable camera on my iPhone 12 Pro.

 I use a range of RAM mounts to position the GoPros on the bike, plus an ever-adaptable magic arm.
 I also carry a Manfrotto Compact Xtreme monopod, which extends to 1.3 metres and doubles as a selfie stick, and a compact Amazon Basics 60-Inch Lightweight Tripod for static shots.
 Helmetcam is achieved via a Dango Design Gripper mount.
 I've never been a fan of having a camera mounted on the top or side of my helmet.
 I also think the chin mount provides the best POV angle.